MaliniChatterjee/csx415_project/Bank_Marketing/README.md

 grpahs: Plot_ROC
-bms2: Packages folder used for all the code created for the model: train/fit/performance/test the model and run the results bms2/packrat/bundles: bms2-2018-05-29.tar.gz deploy instructions placed in docs/Install_BMS_Guide.Rmd
+bms2: Packages folder used for all the code created for the model: train/fit/performance/test the model and run the results bms2/packrat/bundles: bms2-2018-05-29.tar.gz deploy instructions placed in DEPLOY.md and docs/Install_BMS_Guide.Rmd